Congratulations, Class of 2018!

 - Tickets are non-replaceable if lost or stolen and should be handled as you would any other valuable or cash.
 In addition, the sale of commencement tickets is prohibited.

 - Any person entering the arena must present a ticket for admittance, including children and guests with disability seating requests.

 - Tickets need to be printed in actual size and only one ticket on an 8.5” x 11” piece of paper.

 - If you try to shrink/enlarge the ticket size the barcode will not scan at the door and it will delay your entry to the venue.

 Questions about commencement?
 Fill out our contact form or call 978.542.7455.

 Additional Commencement Information

 All candidates participating in commencement exercises must wear proper academic regalia.
 Caps and gowns are provided to students who are eligible to participate in commencement at no additional cost.
-Students may pick up their cap and gown at the bookstore starting April 12, 2017, through May 15, 2017.
-Please contact the bookstore for additional information.
+Students may pick up their cap and gown at the bookstore this spring.
+Exact dates will be posted soon.

 Candidates in Saturday's ceremonies should arrive at O'Keefe Sports Complex no later than 90 minutes prior to their ceremony.
 Candidates in the School of Graduate Studies should arrive at O'Keefe Sports Complex no later than 60 minutes prior to their ceremony.
 Late arrivals may not be admitted to commencement activities.